It was almost as if I visited two different hospitals. It was like visiting Bizarro World for your medical issues.

 Then, as if taunting me with promises of riches beyond my wildest dreams, Stressy Steve told me to walk around to the previously excellent Fast Track where someone called Troy would hook me up to a drip.

 I would just like to say that whoever trained Troy in how to connect up a drip and get it working is in need of a lot training.
-If Stressy Steve didn’t instill confidence, Troy was like a plumber who turns up to fix a leaky tap with a mallet.
+If Stressy Steve didn’t instil confidence, Troy was like a plumber who turns up to fix a leaky tap with a mallet.

 Needless to say, the drip filled up the plastic tube (raised nice and high to help gravity and barometric pressure…I can only assume Troy fancied himself as some sort of inept meteorologist) but not my vein.
 In fact, it stopped at the PICC.
 I watched it, given I had little else to do.
 It was a joke.
 We weren’t even in the Fast Track room, we were sat in the waiting area.